If you are a student in the Graduate College or the College for Adults, you may be eligible for tuition help based on your employment.

 - College for Adults — associate degree and certificate programs: Community Health Worker, Physical Therapist Assistant, Radiography

-- College for Adults — bachelor's degree programs: Accounting, Business Management, Early Childhood Education, Elementary Education, Healthcare Management, Marketing, Nursing (Entry-Level), Nursing (RN-BS Completion), Psychology, Public Health, Radiation Therapy, Social Work
+- College for Adults — bachelor's degree programs: Accounting, Business Management, Early Childhood Education, Elementary Education, Healthcare Management, Marketing, Nursing (Entry-Level), Nursing (RN-BS Completion), Physical Therapist Assistant (Bachelor's Completion), Psychology, Public Health, Radiation Therapy, Social Work

 - Master's and graduate certificate programs: Business Administration (MBA), Education, Health Informatics, Holistic Health Studies, Interpreting Studies and Communication Equity, Library and Information Science, Nurse Educator, Nursing-Entry Level, Organizational Leadership, Public Health (MPH), Social Work (MSW), Theology

 - Doctoral and graduate certificate programs: Nursing (Nurse Practitioner, Dual Degree, Post-Master's), Occupational Therapy (Post-Professional)